usetech-llc/cosmos_api_dotnet/doc/demo_milestone1.md

 ### Usage example is provided

-Any unit test can provide an example
+All examples are provided in the [README](../README.md) also any unit test can provide an additional example.